 Quick Answer

-Scope Azure cost cleanup by naming the cost owner, the workloads in scope, the business goal, and the decisions the team can approve.
+Scope Azure cost cleanup by naming the cost owner, the workloads in scope, the business goal, and the decisions your team can approve.

 Cost cleanup fails when it becomes a list of disconnected savings ideas.
-The useful version ties each saving to an owner and an operating change.
+RedDogSME ties each saving to an owner and an operating change, so the bill does not drift back.

 When This Matters